GameTechDev/SamplerFeedbackStreaming/README.md

 To reduce GPU memory, a single combined buffer contains all the residency maps for all the resources.
 The pixel shader samples the corresponding residency map to clamp the sampling function to the minimum available texture data available, thereby avoiding sampling tiles that have not been mapped.

-We can see this in the shader "terrainPS.hlsl".
+We can see this in the shader [terrainPS.hlsl](src/shaders/terrainPS.hlsl).
 Resources are defined at the top of the shader, including the reserved buffer, the residency resource, and the sampler:

 ```cpp
 Texture2D g_streamingTexture : register(t0);